 - Low sugar milk alternative when unsweetened

-If you are allergic to nuts, be cautious when switch to this option.
+If you are allergic to nuts, be cautious when switching to this option.
 Pay attention, most brands add carrageenan, a thickening emulsifying agent.
 This additive has been claimed to cause ulcers, inflammation and other gastrointestinal problems.
-When you decide which brand to pick – look for those with no emulsifiers or the ones that use sunflower lectin.
-Many reluctant to picking unsweetened almond options because of the bland taste.
+When you decide which brand to choose – look for those with no emulsifiers or the ones that use sunflower lectin.
+Many are reluctant to pick unsweetened almond options because of the bland taste.
 Nevertheless, it’s often added in smoothies and oatmeal.

 Try this simple glass of Pure Immunity:

 - 1tsp chia seeds

 - 1tsp elderberry syrup

 And Voilà!
 It’s the best start of the day.
 Enjoy the smoothie at home or put it in your to-go mug to sip on a way to your busy day.
 You are protected, loved and sounded.

 This product is made from a brew of coconut meat and water.
 Simple, right?

 - Contains lauric acid that supports immune system.